arpang/pg-replication/README.md

 - Check replication slots (in publisher): `SELECT * FROM pg_replication_slots;`

-Steps for one publisher and two subscriber replication:
+Steps to setup one publisher and two subscribers replication:
 - Start the containers, it will spin up three PG instances namely `pub`, `sub1` and `sub2` at ports 5432, 5433 and 5434 respectively.
 - Verify that the wal_level is set to `logical` (by running `SHOW wal_level;`) in each of the PG instances.
 - Verify that `emp_id` table exist in each of the instances.
 Table in `pub` instance should contain 10K rows and should be empty in the other two.